 Using essential oils in a compress for topical application

 A compress is a clean, damp, folded cloth that has been infused with essential oils and is then applied to the problem area.
 A compress can be either cold or warm, depending on the purpose.
-Fill a small bowl with water, add 2-5 drops of essential oil.
+A warm compress can be ideal to help with every day aches and pains (for example after exercise or gardening), where it will increase circulation to the muscles and bring comfort.
+A cold compress soothes minor irritation and injuries.
+In both cases the water will soften the skin and increase the therapeutic effects of the essential oil.
+To make a compress, fill a small bowl with water and add 2-5 drops of essential oil.
 Stir briskly, soak the cloth, wring, and apply.
 Repeat this procedure as needed.

 You can completely transform the character of a room in just a few minutes using a few drops of a favourite essential oil or synergy blend in one of our diffusers.
 Aromatherapy diffusers are also ideal for cleansing and purifying the air.
 Aromatherapy diffusers disperse essential oils into the room in a number of different ways.
 The preferred method does not heat the essential oil, but uses a fan to pass cool air through a pad which has been impregnated with the essential oil.
 You can use 4-8 drops of essential oil on the pad, or 25 drops or more in an Oshadhi Professional Aromatherapy Microdiffuser.
 Use 3-5 drops with warming diffusers.
 Refresh as needed.